 To be clear, this article is not about how to find dropshipping suppliers.
 This article is about how you can get approved to work with dropshipping suppliers in countries other than China as they work with everyone.

-I have an article on “How to Find Dropshipping Suppliers in the US” if you need some help sourcing suppliers.
+I have an article on “How to Find Dropshipping Suppliers” if you need some help sourcing suppliers.
 These methods also work outside the US.

 This article is a complete guide to getting approved by dropshipping suppliers.
 As a quick overview, there is a number of things you can do to get approved by suppliers for dropshipping.